stefanzan/bit2/test/casestudy/Django/Django2-updates.md

 ## B.del: delete expression to
 delete "2" at 27

+You cannot delete the compute result of xx.length.

 ## B.rep: replace compute results of the athlete_list, reject.
 replace "2" with "3" at 27